 6. Why NYC?

-I just love this city: its artistic vibes, challenges, and multiple opportunities for self expression.
+I just love this city: its artistic and cultural vibes, challenges, and multiple opportunities for self expression.

 7. What would be your advice for someone staring in the fashion industry in NYC that you’d love to have known earlier in your career?